swampservers/contrib/README.md

 # swampservers/contrib

+**CONTRIBUTOR LICENSE AGREEMENT/TERMS OF USE: This repository is solely for game assets/code used by [Swamp Servers](https://swampservers.net/) to operate our online games.
+By submitting your work to this repository (via commit or pull request), you agree that we have a PERMANENT, IRREVOCABLE, TRANSFERABLE LICENSE to use, modify, and distribute all submitted work as we see fit.
+By submitting work created by a third party, you attest that the creator of that work also agrees that we have a permanent, irrevocable, transferable license to use, modify, and distribute the work as we see fit.
+Do not submit work from a third party without their agreement to these terms.
+Note that work publicly available on sites like "Steam Workshop" may already be distributed under agreements conducive to this.
+If your copyrighted work is here without permission, please contact the email shown [here](https://swampservers.net/contact).
+This repository DOES NOT license its contents to be used for other purposes, nor does its existence on GitHub imply such a license.**

+# Overview

 Contribute to swamp servers here!
 How to:

 - 'Fork' this repo.
 This creates a copy of it you have edit permissions of.